How Do Student Loans Work?

 Do student loans destroy credit?

 Not necessarily.
-In fact, if you pay your student loans off in a timely manner, this will be good for your credit, just like any other loan.
-However, if you are late with your repayments or default on your loan entirely, this can be disastrous for your credit score.
+Paying off your student loans promptly will be good for your credit, just like any other loan.
+However, if you are late with your repayments or default on your loan, this can be disastrous for your credit score.

 Can I get a student loan without my parents’ help?